 Best area to stay: Dupont Circle (Great for first-timers), Foggy Bottom (Near the main attractions), Adams Morgan (Great for young travelers), Logan Circle (Great for budget travelers), Georgetown (Great area for families).

 Best way to get around: The best and fastest way to get around Washington, DC is to take the metro.
 Washington, DC is also a very walkable city.
-If you prefer to relax, consider riding the Hop-On Hop-Off Bus Tour.
-It’s perfect for seeing all the main landmarks, monuments, and attractions.

 Best way to save money on Washington, DC attractions: Most of the attractions in Washington, DC are FREE, making this a great cities for budget travelers.